 - all solicitors who are full or honorary members of the Society must also participate in the Scheme.

-For an ILP, in addition to those requirements it must be a member of the Society, as an ILP member and also of itself participate in the Scheme.
+For an ILP, in addition to those requirements for sole practitioners or law firms it must be an ILP member of the Society, and also of itself participate in the Scheme.

 Participation in the Scheme